Purdue Online Writing Lab Purdue OWL® College of Liberal Arts

 1. Think about your essay's purpose.
 The first step is to think about your essay's purpose.
 This consideration can help you determine what questions to ask during the interview, how to conduct it and how to write the resulting essay.
 For example, you may want to write an interview essay as an informative, factual piece for others to educate ...

-9. How to Write an Interview Essay or Paper
+12. How to Write an Interview Essay or Paper

 Write your questions.
 Set up a time to meet with people (you will probably start with at least one in-class interview of another student).
 Ask questions and record the answers.
 Analyze the results.
 Write your essay.
 Start with the question, followed by a summary and analysis of the questions and answers.

-11. How To Write an Interview Essay
+16. How To Write An Interview Paper

-20. How to Write an Interview Paper
+19. How to Write an Interview Paper

 Writing an interview paper requires careful selection of a topic, defining the purpose, finding a suitable interviewee and more.
 Here is a step-by-step guide to help you create a compelling interview essay: 1.
 Identify the purpose of the paper.
 The purpose of your paper will determine your subject, readers and the topics the essay will cover.